learn-co-curriculum/python-p3-dictionaries/README.md

 - Utilize Python's `dict` data type to accomplish several common programming tasks.
 - Execute and test Python code using the Python shell.

+***

 ## Key Vocab

 - **Sequence**: a data structure in which data is stored and accessed in a specific order.
-- **Mapping**: a data structure in which data is stored in random order and accessed using immutable keys.
-- **Dictionary**: a data type in Python that stores data in key/value pairs.
-The only mapping data structure in Python.
+- **Index**: the location, represented by an integer, of an element in a sequence.
+- **Iterable**: able to be broken down into smaller parts of equal size that can be processed in turn.
+You can loop through any iterable object.
+- **Slice**: a group of neighboring elements in a sequence.
 - **Mutable**: an object that can be changed.
 - **Immutable**: an object that cannot be changed. (_Many immutable objects appear mutable because programmers reuse their names for new objects_.)
-- **Arbitrary**: describes data whose value is unimportant to the data type or structure in which it is contained.
+- **List**: a mutable data type in Python that can store many types of data.
+The most common data structure in Python.
-- **Exception**: an error in Python that can be handled in such a way that it does not interrupt the execution of a program.
+- **Tuple**: an immutable data type in Python that can store many types of data.
+- **Range**: a data type in Python that stores integers in a fixed pattern.
+- **String**: an immutable data type in Python that stores unicode characters in a fixed pattern.
+Iterable and indexed, just like other sequences.

+***

 ## Introduction